sch3m4/net2ban/README.md

 Sample output
 -------------
-Whenever fail2ban detects a breakin attept, it will generate an entry in the log like this:
+Whenever fail2ban detects a break-in attept, it will generate an entry in the log like this:

 <dl><pre>.... fail2ban.actions: WARNING [dovecot] Ban 95.48.84.XXX</pre></db>